a1exlin/ChargeVault_App/README.md

 - A secured Login and Signup where users token and cookies on local storage are managed properly
 - Mongo DB Cloud used to store user data
 - Locking/Unlock system on the vault is connected through arduino, and rasberry pi which sends data to this app
-- reserve/unreserve slots 1-9 for power drill battery slots
+- Reserve/Unreserve slots 1-9 for power drill battery slots
-- login history tab to see user logins, time, and IP address
+- Login history tab to see user logins, time, and IP address

 ## Installations
 The following list are required for this App to render properly